Partial Matchings Induced by Morphisms between Persistence Modules: Introduction

 \section{Introduction}

-Persistence modules \cite{structure,categorification} are of vital importance in topological data analysis (TDA).
-Specifically, {\it persistence modules indexed over a poset $P$} are functors from $P$ to the category of vector spaces, $\textbf{vect}$.
-When $P$ is a subset of $\R$, together with some minor assumptions, a persistence module can be completely described by a multiset of intervals of $\R$ called its \emph{(persistence)} barcode.
+Persistent homology has become one of the most important tools in Topological Data Analysis \cite{Data, Computational}.
+Persistence modules help to understand persistent homology~\cite{structure,categorification,OudotQuiver}.
+Specifically, {\it persistence modules indexed by a totally ordered set $T$} are functors from $T$ to the category $\Vect_k$, where $k$ is a fixed field.
+In this setting, under mild assumptions, a persistence module can be completely described by a multiset of intervals of $T$ called its {\it barcode} \cite{decomposition}.

-In practice, TDA softwares take discrete data as an input, and give a barcode as the output.
+In practice, TDA software take discrete data as an input, and give a barcode as the output \cite{gudhi, giottotda, scikittda}.
 In some situations, the user may want to repeat the procedure, after applying some minor modifications to the original data.
 In such case, two questions arise.
 Could we reuse the calculations previously made to obtain the new barcode, taking advantage of the similarities in the input?
 Is there any relation between both barcodes?

-Answering the first questing would speed up the calculations significantly.
+Answering the first question would speed up the calculations significantly.
 Answering the second question would allow, for example, to describe how intervals in the barcode change (or are kept unchanged) when the data is modified.
-More concretely, if a change in data induces a morphism $f: V \rightarrow U$ between persistent modules indexed over $\R$, answering the second question means to know how $f$ induces a partial matching $\mtb(V) \rightarrow \mtb(U)$ between the corresponding barcodes.
-It is known that such partial matching cannot be functorial \cite{induced1}.
+More concretely, if a change in data induces a morphism $f: V \pmb{\rightarrow} U$ between persistence modules indexed by $T$, then answering the second question means to know how $f$ induces a partial matching $\rep\,\mtb(V) \mapsto \rep\,\mtb(U)$ between representations of the corresponding barcodes.
+It is known that such a partial matching cannot be functorial \cite{induced1}.

-To try to answer both questions, we could think of two possible research directions: (1) To consider the morphism $f$ as a persistence module by its own right (seen as a functor from a poset contained in $\R^2$ to \textbf{vect}) and to try to describe it in terms of ``simple peaces", that may have an interpretation at the barcode level.
-(2) To try to define rules that produce a partial matching induced by $f$, guaranteeing that it satisfies some desirable properties.
+Trying to answer both questions, we could think of two possible research directions: (1) Considering the morphism $f$ as a persistence module in its own right and describing it in terms of ``simple pieces'', that may have an interpretation at the barcode level.
+(2) Trying to define rules that produce a partial matching induced by $f$, guaranteeing that it satisfies some desirable properties.
 Before going into details, let us comment on the state of the art in both directions.